The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 Do I need a guide for the Nar Phu Valley Trek?

-Yes, a registered trekking guide or porter is mandatory for the Nar Phu Valley trek because this falls under a restricted zone of the Annapurna region, where solo trekkers are forbidden to enter.
+Yes, a registered trekking guide or porter is mandatory for the Nar Phu Valley trek because this falls under a restricted area of the Annapurna region, where solo trekkers are forbidden to enter.

-Is it mandatory to have an agency obtain a restricted area permit for Nar Phu trek?
+Is it mandatory to have an agency to obtain a restricted area permit for Nar Phu Trek?

 How expensive is Nar Phu Valley Trek?

 The price of the Nar Phu Valley trek mainly depends upon your starting point of the trek.
 If you centered Kathmandu as your starting point and ending point for the entire trek then the price is USD 75 (December-August) and USD 100 (September-November).
 This price is only for the first 7 days, from the date you enter the restricted area.
 An additional USD 15 will be charged per day if you cross the number of days in the restricted area.

 Trekking in Nepal for any gender is a safe destination.
 Nar Phu valley is a remote area trek of the restricted region and it is mandatory to have at least two trekkers to obtain a special permit with a registered guide (mandatory).

 This makes trekking in the Nar Phu valley a safe destination, your guide will communicate with the locals and arrange lodges and lead you through the trail.

 Can we obtain Nar Phu Valley restricted area permit prior to our arrival in Nepal?